Skip to content

 The Topical Authority Planner is the action layer of Floyi’s authority system.
 Scorecard tells you where you stand.
 Planner turns that insight into a clear list of topics to publish or improve.

-Use this page to learn how to navigate the hierarchy, use filters, open topic details, manage internal links and generate briefs.
+Use this page to learn how to navigate the hierarchy, work with Local Pages and Resource Pages, use filters, open topic details, manage Page Details for local sites, and generate briefs.

 Planner works on top of a promoted Topical Map and a Topical Authority calculation.